zhehaowang/zhehao.me/book-notes/emcpp/it23-30-rvalue-references-move-semantics-perfect-forwarding.md

 ```

 That being the case, you'll want to pass such objects to other functions in a way that permits those functions to take advantage of the object's rvalueness.
-The way to do it is to cast parameters to rvalues using std::move.
+The way to do it is to cast parameters to rvalues using `std::move`.
 E.g.

 ```cpp
 class Widget {